-Commissioner designated on the allegation form.
-The Assistant district or a public school superintendent, the public school district or superintendent must forward all signed allegations directly to the ADE; the failure to do so may be considered a violation of the Code of Ethics. - 11.02 Automatic submission for investigation The following will automatically go to the Ethics Subcommittee of the PLSB for the opening of an investigation: - Public information that an educator may have committed a violation the Code of Ethics; and - 11.02.2 Audit reports forwarded to the ADE by the Arkansas Joint Auditing
+Commissioner shall forward the allegation form to the PLSB office for filing. - 11.01.2.1 The allegation form may be filed with the PLSB by submitting it to the ADE, a public school district, or a public school superintendent. - 11.01.2.2 If an allegation form is received by a public school district or a public school superintendent, the public school district or superintendent must forward all signed allegations directly to the ADE; the failure to do so may be considered a violation of the Code of Ethics. - 11.02 Automatic submission for investigation The following will automatically go to the Ethics Subcommittee of the PLSB for the opening of an investigation: - Public information that an educator may have committed a violation of the Code of Ethics; and - 11.02.2 Audit reports forwarded to the ADE by the Arkansas Joint Auditing